WhiteDevil-GS/Encrpytion/README.md

 # Encrpytion

-Its is Used to Encrpyt and Decrypt file with any extention
+Its is Used to Encrpyt and Decrypt file with any extension